Snapshot of the Colombia Marriage Visa in 2026

 Valid Passport

 Applicants must have a valid passport with at least six months of remaining validity beyond their intended stay in Colombia.
 The passport should also have sufficient blank pages for visa stamps.
 If the passport is close to expiration, it is recommended to renew it before applying to avoid complications.
+You are required to provide a good quality scan, as a photo of the passport in your hand etc is not accepted.

 Marriage Certificate